I'm enjoying the unique challenge of playing Darktide with rubbish weapons and no talents

 Having bad gear creates a fun cascade of problems.
 Your gun has a bad damage stat so enemies take more shots to kill, so enemies get closer, and your ammo stat is bad so you need to reload more often, so enemies get closer still, and your reload stat is bad so now they're right on top of you, so you whip out your axe which is also bad, so you're holding on for dear life.
 Afterwards, you scavenge for ammo, but that bad ammo stat means a box only gives you enough bullets for a few more kills, so that's a whole new problem for your next fight.
 You're rarely comfortable.

 So I've created Caterina, a Zealot named after the patron saint of people ridiculed for their piety.
 She has never put any points on the talent tree and never will, blessed with only her starting flashbang grenades and the basic charge move.
 All of her weapons are terrible, received as the starter loadout and random victory rewards.
 She equips no Trinkets.
-She mostly runs in Malice difficulty because I want to be challenged without burdening my team.
+She mostly runs in Uprising difficulty because I want to be challenged without burdening my team.
 While I certainly don't always want to play Caterina, she's a novel change of pace.

 Embracing terrible weapons is also a way to escape Darktide's woefully tedious loot grind.
 While developers Fatshark recently announced plans to reduce random grind, I still think they should rip it out.
 It's refreshing to not just ignore all the grinding systems but outright bin the increasingly good rolls I'm earning.
 Trash only for me, thanks.